mvysny/karibu-testing/karibu-testing-v8/README.md

 }
 ```

-The class seems to be lacking any sort of indicator whether it's primary or not.
+The class seems to be lacking a property telling whether the address is primary or not.
 Luckily, we can fix that with the help of extension properties:

 ```kotlin
 val AddressPanel.isPrimary: Boolean get() = _get<CheckBox> { caption = "Primary Address" } .value
 ```

 Now suppose we want to find the primary address, failing if there is none.
-The `_get()` function uses the `SearchSpec<T>` to filter in
+The `_get()` function uses the `SearchSpec<T>` to filter
 the components.
-The `SearchSpec<T>` has one extension point: the `predicates` which allow you to add any additional conditions on the
+The `SearchSpec<T>` has one extension point: the `predicates` property which allow you to add any additional conditions on the
 components considered by the function.
-We can indeed add our own predicate that takes advantage of the `isPrimary` property:
+We can indeed add our own predicate that takes advantage of the `isPrimary` property.
+The primary address lookup code will look like this:

 ```kotlin
 _get<AddressPanel> { predicates.add(Predicate { address -> address.isPrimary }) }